AakarSharma/fastapi-vs-django-benchmark/README.md

 # FastAPI vs Django Performance Benchmark (Reproducible)

-This repository compares FastAPI and Django under identical, I/O‑intensive workloads with equalized resources.
+This repository compares an async FastAPI stack and a sync Django stack under the same I/O‑intensive workload with equalized resources.
 It is designed for one‑command setup, reproducible runs, and a single consolidated report with plots.

 ## What This Contains
 - Two apps exposing identical endpoints and doing the same work: